sandeeppanda92/aib-data/md/careers/__community-technical-content-writer.md

 * Exceptional communication skills.

 ## What your primary responsibilities will be:
-* Plan, write, and edit technical articles relating to Cosmos, Tendermint, and blockchain technology.
+* Plan, write, and edit technical articles relating to Cosmos, Tendermint, and blockchain technologies.
 * Collaborate with our marketing and communications teams on content production.
 * Research emerging tech and stay on top of latest developments in the crypto space.
 * Support and produce technical literature for Cosmos Academy.